Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 If you are cold and hungry, stop at the Sky 360 restaurant located at the tower observation floor level.
 Please note that there is an $18 CAD fee per adult to visit the Calgary Tower.

 Prince’s Island Park is located in downtown Calgary.
-This urban park is a local favorite and during the summers and winters, it is used as a venue for outdoor events.
+This urban park is a local favorite and during the summers and winters and is used as a venue for outdoor events.

-The lagoon at Prince’s Island Park becomes super solid in the winter, and it is a perfect heaven for ice skating in Calgary.
-You don’t have to go too far from Calgary to enjoy ice skating in the outdoors!
+The lagoon at Prince’s Island Park becomes extremely solid in the winter, making it the perfect place for outdoor ice skating in Calgary!

 Fort Calgary is another attraction to visit in winter.
 You can learn about so many quirky details of the city’s formation since the days of Hudson Bay and fur trading.